Rebirth Year Five

 –FLASHBACK: From Batman: Urban Legends #10 Part 4.
 December 25.
 Christmas.
 Bruce, Dick, Alfred, and Dr. Leslie Thompkins volunteer and serve food at the latter’s clinic.

-–REFERENCE: In Titans Vol. 3 #11 and Teen Titans Vol. 6 #8.
+–REFERENCE: In Titans Vol. 3 #11 and Teen Titans Vol. 6 #8—originally told in New Teen Titans #2.
 Batman isn’t directly a part of this item, but he definitely secretly monitors the situation.
 Deathstroke and his son Ravager (Grant Wilson) attack the Teen Titans (Robin, Speedy, Wonder Girl, Kid Flash, Aqualad, and new member Omen).
 Thanks to unstable new powers given to him by HIVE, Ravager has a heart attack during battle and drops dead.
 Deathstroke takes his son’s corpse and leaves the scene, blaming the Teen Titans for his death.
 Batman monitors all of this via hidden camera.
+(Notably, the Batman-less Green Lantern/Green Arrow: World’s Finest Special #1 leads directly into this item, and it reveals that, despite being a main Bat-rogue, Deathstroke doesn’t come onto the rest of the Justice League’s radar until now.
+Prior to this moment on our timeline, Hal Jordan, Flash, and Green Arrow were not familiar with him at all.)

 –REFERENCE: In Doomsday Clock #2-5 and Batman/Superman: World’s Finest #13-14.
 Bruce meets ruthless billionaire industrialist Simon Stagg.
 They play tennis, and Stagg is furious when he loses.
 Thus, Bruce learns how vindictive, manipulative, and plain evil Stagg can be, as the tycoon blocks deals intended to help the people of Gotham, costing Wayne Enterprises millions of dollars in the process.
 Stagg will continue to interfere with Wayne Enterprises deals for years to come.
 Bruce (as Batman) also meets and befriends element-altering superhero Metamorpho (Rex Mason), teaming with him on an unspecified mission.
 Out of love for his fiancée Sapphire Stagg, Metamorpho works for his arch-rival Simon Stagg (Sapphire’s father).
 Batman and Metamorpho will grow closer over the years to come, and the public will eventually come to regard Metamorpho as one of Batman’s primary allies outside of the Justice League and Bat-Family.
 Unfortunately for Batman, he won’t know the secret truth behind Metamorpho.
 Like Kirk Langstrom, Metamorpho—along with Metamorpho’s partner Element Girl (Urania Blackwell) and his arch-rivals Simon Stagg, Doc Dread, The Prosecutor, and Stingaree—is a secret agent working for the US Government’s Department of Metahuman Affairs (DMA).
 Despite maintaining a public origin story about having gotten his powers via magickal means while exploring in Egypt, Metamorpho, like the others, may have been given his powers by the DMA.
 It’s unclear whether or not Metamorpho’s Egyptian origins are legitimate.
 It’s also unclear if Metamorpho knows that his arch-rivals are also being handled by the DMA.